aws-samples/flux-eks-gitops-config/docs/flagger-canary-deployments.md

 #  Testing canary deployments with Flagger and nginx ingress controller

-Now that the cluster configuration has been applied and podinfo has been deployed, we are going to perform changes on podinfo and confirm that Flagger is correctly configured to perform canary deployments of our application.
+Once the cluster add-ons have been deployed and configured, the development team `podinfo-team` can deploy the podinfo application as well as leverage Flagger to perform canary deployments of the application.
+All the podinfo application resources are defined on the [flux-eks-gitops-config-tenant](https://github.com/aws-samples/flux-eks-gitops-config-tenant) repository.

-Create an [Alias record](https://aws.amazon.com/premiumsupport/knowledge-center/route-53-create-alias-records/) (if using Route 53) or a CNAME in your public DNS zone pointing to the nginx ingress Load Balancer URL.
+First, create an [Alias record](https://aws.amazon.com/premiumsupport/knowledge-center/route-53-create-alias-records/) (if using Route 53) or a CNAME in your public DNS zone pointing to the nginx ingress Load Balancer URL (you could also leverage [external-dns](https://github.com/kubernetes-sigs/external-dns) to manage Ingress DNS registration).
 To get the ingress URL, run the following command:

 ```bash
    $ kubectl get ingress -n podinfo